Updated on May 18th, 2020

-The Weingarten University Library will be open again from Monday, April 27th, with restrictions as a lending library only.
+The Weingarten University Library will reopen with restrictions as a lending library only starting Monday, April 27th.
 The following regulations apply:

-- Only 15 users at a time are allowed in the library.
+- Only 15 people at a time are allowed in the library.

-- Please keep a distance of at least 1.5 m to other people.
+- Please keep a distance of at least 1.5 meters from other people.

 - The use of PCs is not permitted.
 Please search for the desired media before entering the library.